gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 electrostatics cut-off the tuning starts with and therefore should be chosen as small as possible (but still reasonable for the physics simulated).
 The Lennard-Jones cut-off ``rvdw`` is kept fixed.
-We don't allow scaling to shorter cut-off as we don't want to change ``rvdw`` and there would be no performance gain in the Verlet cut-off scheme.
+We don't allow scaling to shorter cut-off as we don't want to change ``rvdw`` and there would be no performance gain.

 While the automated CPU-GPU load balancing always attempts to find the optimal cut-off setting, it might not always be possible to balance CPU and GPU workload.
 This happens when the CPU threads